Jim Safka

-James Patrick Safka (born 7 May 1968) is an American digital media executive and former Chief Executive Officer of Match.com and Ask.com.
+James Patrick Safka (born 7 May 1968) is an American digital media executive and former chief executive officer of Match.com and Ask.com.

 Biography

 Career at Match.com

 At Match.com, an online dating service with more than 20 million members, Safka was CEO from August 2004 to June 2007.

 Four months after Safka took over, Match.com paid subscriptions had increased by 10%, and by early 2005 the number of subscribers topped one million.
 Under each year of Safka's leadership, Match.com's business grew more than 20%.
 In 2006, he sought Dr. Phil McGraw, the well-known television psychologist and "America's relationship authority" to join forces with Match.com – Dr. Phil's first affiliation with a major national brand.
 Safka situated Dr. Phil in Match.com's multimillion-dollar national television campaign.
 Dr. Phil also developed an innovative relationship counseling product, available exclusively through Match.com, based on Dr. Phil's tough-love approach.
-Safka's partnership with Dr. Phil ultimately contributed to the brand's dramatic growth.
+Safka's partnership with Dr. Phil ultimately contributed to the brand's demise as younger generations left the service.

 Safka was responsible for targeted marketing to key online dating subgroups, specifically baby boomers.
 This approach accelerated both the brand's market penetration and its share success.
 Safka's insight into differing cultural norms and their ultimate effect on what individuals expect from a relationship caused international expansion of Match.com, where the company achieved local dominance through marketing, advertising, and product strategies.